enviodev/hyperindex/codegenerator/templates/static/gravatar_template/README.md

 ```

 The handler functions also follow a naming convention for all events in the form of: `register<EventName>Handler`.
 Once the user has defined their `loadEntities` function they are then able to retrieve the loaded entity information via the labels defined in the config.yaml file.
 In the above example, if a `Gravatar` entity is found matching the load criteria in the `loadEntities` function, it will be available via `gravatarWithChanges`.
-This is made available to the user through the handler context defined simply defined as `context`.
+This is made available to the user through the handler context defined simply as `context`.
 This context is the gateway by which the user can interact with the indexer and the underlying database.
 The user can then modify this retrieved entity and subsequently update the `Gravatar` entity in the database.
 This is done via the context using the update function (`context.gravatar.update(gravatar)`).
 The user has access to a `gravatarEntity` type that has all the fields defined in the schema.